 Who Should Consider Adding a Basement?

-Not every homeowner realizes how a basement can completely change their house.
+Not every homeowner realizes how a basement expansion or house addition with basement can completely change their home.
 From my experience, certain families, investors, and urban homeowners can benefit most when putting a basement under an existing home.
 It’s a smart investment that improves property function and value without altering the house’s facade.

 A finished basement boosts resale value and attracts potential buyers, giving a solid return on investment in markets where space is scarce.